Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 One of the absolute best things to do on Magnetic Island is to go topless and rent one of the iconic Barbie cars for a day.

-You can hire them from Tropical Topless Car Rental, which is conveniently located right next to the ferry terminal in Nelly Bay.
+You can hire them from Tropical Topless Car Rental, conveniently located next to the ferry terminal in Nelly Bay.
 They seat four people and cost just $80 for a day or $90 for 24 hours.

 Explore The Boulders At Alma Bay

 There are plenty of shady trees and a lifeguard patrolling the beach daily.
-You can find toilets as well as shower facilities and a large children’s playground at Alma Bay.
+You can also find toilets, shower facilities, and a large children’s playground at Alma Bay.

 Enjoy The View From Olympus Lookout